Why self-host?

-We built a single-file A2A provider that runs entirely on your infrastructure.
-No platform account needed, no WebSocket bridge, no external dependencies.
-Just an HTTP server and your local CLI agent.
+So we built a single-file A2A provider that runs entirely on your own boxes.
+No platform account.
+No WebSocket bridge.
+Nothing external in the loop.
+Just an HTTP server and a local CLI agent.

 Clone the example and start: